Vecchia Gaussian Processes: on probabilistic and statistical properties: Vecchia approximations of Gaussian processes

-Vecchia approximations of Gaussian Processes, or Vecchia GPs, are a type of methods that allow scalable computation for Gaussian processes.
-Specifically, a Vecchia GP $\hat{Z}^{\tau,s}$ is defined by two components, the mother Gaussian process $Z^{\tau,s}$ on $\mathcal{X}$ and a directed acyclic graph $G=(\mathcal{X},E)$.
-In most cases, $\mathcal{X}$ is an uncountable set and the directed acyclic graph $G$ can be split into two subgraphs: a graph on a finite reference set, and a bipartite graph between the reference set and the rest of the nodes.
-For simplicity, in this paper, we take the observed covariates $\X_n=(X_1,...,X_n)$ as the reference set.
-The graph on $\X_n$ characterizes the dependence structure of the reference set.
-The vertices of the bipartite graph on $\mathcal{X}$ consists of two parts: $\X_n$ and $\mathcal{X}\backslash \X_n$.
-All directed edges of this bipartite graph origin from a vertex in $\X_n$ and end at a vertex in $\mathcal{X}\backslash \X_n$.
-In other words, the nodes of $\mathcal{X}\backslash \X_n$ are conditional independent given $\X_n$\footnote{It is worth mentioning that the nodes of $\X\backslash\X_n$ are still marginally dependent.
-If the sample size $n$ is very large, the marginal dependency can be sufficiently strong to capture spatial patterns. }.
+Vecchia approximations of Gaussian processes, or Vecchia GPs, are a class of methods that allow scalable computation for Gaussian processes.
+Specifically, a Vecchia GP $\hat{Z}^{\tau,s}$ is defined by two components: the mother Gaussian process $Z^{\tau,s}$ on $\mathcal{X}$ and a directed acyclic graph $G=(\mathcal{X},E)$.
+In most cases, $\mathcal{X}$ is an uncountable set and the directed acyclic graph $G$ can be decomposed into two subgraphs: a graph defined on a finite reference set, and a bipartite graph between the reference set and the remaining nodes.
+For simplicity, in this paper we take the observed covariates $\X_n=(X_1,...,X_n)$ as the reference set.
+The graph on $\X_n$ characterizes the dependence structure within reference set.
+The vertices of the bipartite graph on $\mathcal{X}$ consist of two parts: $\X_n$ and $\mathcal{X}\backslash \X_n$.
+All directed edges in this bipartite graph originate from vertices in $\X_n$ and terminate at vertices in $\mathcal{X}\backslash \X_n$.
+In other words, the nodes of $\mathcal{X}\backslash \X_n$ are conditional independent given $\X_n$\footnote{It is worth noting that the nodes of $\X\backslash\X_n$ remain marginally dependent.
+When the sample size $n$ is large, this marginal dependency can be sufficiently strong to capture spatial patterns. }.

-The marginal densities of the Vecchia GP $\hat{Z}^{\tau,s}$ are defined via two steps.
+The marginal densities of the Vecchia GP $\hat{Z}^{\tau,s}$ are defined in two steps.
 First, for the root vertex $X\in \X_n$, we have

-For all $X\in\mathcal{X}$, we say $X'$ is a parent of $X$ if there is a directed edge from $X'$ to $X$ in the DAG $G$.
-We denote the parent set of $X$, i.e., the collection of parents of $X$, as $\mr{pa}(X)$.
-Then $\hat{Z}^{\tau,s}_X$ given the process value at its parent locations follows the Gaussian distribution:
+For any $X\in\mathcal{X}$, we say $X'$ is a parent of $X$ if there is a directed edge from $X'$ to $X$ in the DAG $G$.
+We denote the parent set of $X$, i.e., the collection of all parents of $X$, by $\mr{pa}(X)$.
+Then $\hat{Z}^{\tau,s}_X$ conditionally on the process value at its parent locations, follows the Gaussian distribution: